On this page:

 Income above $125,000 | $8,700 plus 17c for each dollar over $125,000 |

-Once the legislation passes, you will need to make compulsory repayments towards your HELP and other student loan debt when you earn more than the minimum repayment threshold.
-However, this repayment threshold will increase from $54,435 to $67,000 for 2025-26.
+Once the legislation comes into effect, you will need to make compulsory repayments towards your HELP and other student loan debt when you earn more than the minimum repayment threshold of $67,000 for 2025-26.

 How will this change how I repay?